 Blockchain: it’s the new buzzword being thrown around at the office and popping up in our LinkedIn feeds more and more every day.
 It claims that it’s going to revolutionize financial technology and disrupt life as we know it, but unlike the buzzwords one might see parodied on a show like HBO’s Silicon Valley, blockchain technology is the real deal.

 Blockchain: What You Need To Know

 In 2009, a mysterious figure by the alias of Satoshi Nakamoto came up with a digital currency called Bitcoin.
-This currency, meant to be an alternative to traditional currency issued by governments, uses blockchain to create a distributed ledger of all the transactions associated with any given bitcoin.
+This currency, meant to be an alternative to traditional currency issued by governments, uses blockchain to create a distributed ledger of all the transactions associated with any given purchase of the online currency, you can quite easily buy bitcoin here to discover more.
 The transactions are verified by a decentralized, peer to peer network of computers called “nodes.”
 These nodes create strings of data corresponding to the transactions and then put the data into blocks.
 The new block of transactions is then linked to the existing blockchain in a way that is permanent and unalterable.
 In the context of bitcoin, the process functions to safeguard the integrity of the new digital currency.
 This way, no one can spend the same bitcoin on two transactions at the same time — which would be like counterfeiting.

 Bitcoin has gained value and notoriety since 2009, with a single Bitcoin priced at over $12,000 at the writing of this article.
 However, between competing digital currencies, government regulations and public skepticism, the original digital currency is far from gaining mainstream adoption.
 The blockchain technology underlying Bitcoin, on the other hand, has created major excitement.